tdamsma/micropython-workshop/Readme.md

 alias rsh='rshell --port /dev/ttyS5 --baud 115200 --buffer-size 2048 repl'
 ```

 On the ESP32 first the boot.py is run, and the main.py.
 Best to put custom code in main.py.

+## Snake demo

-To put the snake programm on the ESP32, copy main.py and display.py to the ESP32:
+To put the snake program on the ESP32, copy main.py and display.py to the ESP32:

 ```shell
 amp put snake/main.py main.py
 amp put snake/display.py display.py
 ```
+Now reboot (powercycle, press reset butto on right, or hit ctrl+D in rshell python interpreter) and the snake game starts